-5. Subdivisions (b) and (c) of section 119.5 of the Regulations of the Commissioner of Education are amended to read as follows:

-(b) Notice.
-The charter school shall provide public notice of the date, time and place of the lottery, consistent with Public Officers Law section 104 and if such lottery is provided during a school closure ordered pursuant to an Executive Order of the Governor pursuant to a State of emergency for the COVID-19 crisis, such notice shall also be posted on the charter school's website.

-(c) Procedures for conducting lottery.

-(2) The lottery shall be held in a space that is open and accessible to the public and capable of accommodating the reasonably anticipated number of attendees.
+- 5. Subdivisions (b) and (c) of section 119.5 of the Regulations of the Commissioner of Education are amended to read as follows: - (b) Notice.
+The charter school shall provide public notice of the date, time and place of the lottery, consistent with Public Officers Law section 104 and if such lottery is provided during a school closure ordered pursuant to an Executive Order of the Governor pursuant to a State of emergency for the COVID-19 crisis, such notice shall also be posted on the charter school's website. - (c) Procedures for conducting lottery. - (1) ... - (2) The lottery shall be held in a space that is open and accessible to the public and capable of accommodating the reasonably anticipated number of attendees.
 If the reasonably anticipated attendance exceeds capacity, separate grade level lotteries may be held in separate locations provided that each lottery is publicized in a manner consistent with the requirements of Public Officers Law section 104.
 Nothing herein shall be construed to require or exclude attendance at the lottery by parents, persons in parental relationships, guardians and/or students participating in the admissions process.
 Consistent with Executive Order No. 202.1, if such lottery occurs during a school closure ordered pursuant to an Executive Order of the Governor for the COVID-19 crisis, such lottery may be held remotely by conference call or similar service, provided that the public has the opportunity to view or listen and such lottery is recorded and later transcribed.

-6. Subdivision (a) of section 151-1.4 of the Regulations of the Commissioner of Education is amended to read as follows:

-(a) Programs may be either full-day or half-day and must operate five days per week a minimum of 180 days per year; except that districts implementing programs for the first time or expansion classes in other districts may operate a minimum of 90 days, provided that in such instances the aid per prekindergarten pupil shall be reduced by 1/180 th for each day less than 180 days that such program or expansion class is in session, except that the commissioner may disregard such reduction for any deficiency that may be disregarded in computing total foundation aid pursuant to Education Law section 3604(7) or (8), provided further that any day that a is closed and the 180-day requirement is waived pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis, shall be waived from the 180-day and 90-day requirements set forth in this subdivision in accordance with the terms of such Executive Order(s).

-7. Section 125.1 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (d) to read as follows:

-(d) Where Department staff are unable to conduct an annual visit in accordance with subdivision (c) of this section because a school is closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis, Department staff shall conduct such visit as soon as practicable when such school reopens.
+- (3) ... - (4) ... - 6.
+Subdivision (a) of section 151-1.4 of the Regulations of the Commissioner of Education is amended to read as follows: - (a) Programs may be either full-day or half-day and must operate five days per week a minimum of 180 days per year; except that districts implementing programs for the first time or expansion classes in other districts may operate a minimum of 90 days, provided that in such instances the aid per prekindergarten pupil shall be reduced by 1/180 th for each day less than 180 days that such program or expansion class is in session, except that the commissioner may disregard such reduction for any deficiency that may be disregarded in computing total foundation aid pursuant to Education Law section 3604(7) or (8), provided further that any day that a school is closed and the 180-day requirement is waived pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis, shall be waived from the 180-day and 90-day requirements set forth in this subdivision in accordance with the terms of such Executive Order(s). - 7.
+Section 125.1 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (d) to read as follows: - (d) Where Department staff are unable to conduct an annual visit in accordance with subdivision (c) of this section in the 2019-2020 or 2020-2021 school year due to the COVID-19 crisis, Department staff shall conduct such visit as soon as practicable.